dziobro/Education-Data-Primer/chapter1.md

  `SpreadFilteredData` is loaded from the previous exercise.

 *** =instructions
+Examine the existing code.
-- Examine the existing code add a trace for the missing assement (ALG02).
+- Add a trace for the missing assement (ALG02).
 - Run the code to create the graph.

 After creating the graph explore the interactivity on the graph.